nizu/NZ-Tools/README.md

 # NZ-Tools
+Blender addon
-my Blender shelf tools (Substance and Unity export)
+My shelf tools for export to Substance and Unity and some frequently used modelling tools and shortcuts.

 ![alt text](https://nizuvault.files.wordpress.com/2017/04/croppercapture64.jpg)